Matter power spectrum reconstruction with KiDS-Legacy: Improved internal $\Lambda$CDM consistency and preference for strong baryonic feedback: Results and discussion

 For theoretical reference, the baryonic suppression signal from the FLAMINGO cosmological hydrodynamical simulations is over-plotted in Fig.~\ref{fig:single_bin} as shaded coloured areas \citep[]{schaye2023flamingo,kugel2023flamingo,Schaller2025_baryonsuprression}.
 These simulations are calibrated to (shifts in) the gas fractions of low-redshift groups and clusters.
 The green band in Fig.~\ref{fig:single_bin} corresponds to the fiducial FLAMINGO suppression between $z=0$--$1.5$.
 The light and dark blue bands represent variations calibrated to higher (`$f_\mathrm{gas}+2\sigma$') and lower (`$f_\mathrm{gas}-8\sigma$') gas fractions, respectively, which covers the range of predicitions by nearly all modern cosmological simulations (see e.g., figure 11 of \citealt{Schaller2025_baryonsuprression}).
 The KiDS-Legacy suppression and the FLAMINGO predictions manifest in the same wavenumber regime, indicating that the signal is consistent with the expectation of baryonic feedback.
 This represents the most significant direct detection of baryonic feedback from cosmic shear alone (for previous measurements, see \citealt{Yoon2021_baryonsKids450} and \citealt{Chen2023_baryonsDESyr3}).
-Therefore, despite the deprojection and systematic uncertainty, \mbox{$\bar{f}_\delta=0.70\pm0.10\,{\rm (stat.})\pm0.04\,{\rm(sys.)}$}, there is a clear preference for the stronger feedback model in KiDS-Legacy.
-This resonates with recent studies that combine kinetic Sunyaev-Zeldovich (SZ) with either WL \citep{Bigwood2024_kSZ_WL}, clustering of photometric galaxies \citep{Hadzhiyska2024_kSZ_DESI}, galaxy-galaxy lensing \citep{McCarthy2025}, or X-ray \citep{2025arXiv250707991K}, as well as with analyses using thermal SZ and WL \citep{Troster2022,Pandey2025} or fast radio bursts \citep{reischke2025}.
+Therefore, despite the deprojection and systematic uncertainty, \mbox{$\bar{f}_\delta=0.70\pm0.10\,{\rm (stat.})\pm0.04\,{\rm(sys.)}$}, there is a preference for the stronger feedback model in KiDS-Legacy.
+Individually, the weak, fiducial, and strong feedback FLAMINGO variations are, respectively, 2.6$\sigma$, 2.3$\sigma$, and 1.9$\sigma$ discrepant from our inferred value of $\bar{f}_\delta$.
+A stronger suppression resonates with recent studies that combine kinetic Sunyaev-Zeldovich (SZ) with either WL \citep{Bigwood2024_kSZ_WL}, clustering of photometric galaxies \citep{Hadzhiyska2024_kSZ_DESI}, galaxy-galaxy lensing \citep{McCarthy2025}, or X-ray \citep{2025arXiv250707991K}, as well as with analyses using thermal SZ and WL \citep{Troster2022,Pandey2025} or fast radio bursts \citep{reischke2025}.